-Ford has revealed that its Fiesta and Focus models will receive EcoBoost Hybrid engines as part of a comprehensive and compelling new line-up.
+The announcement comes following news earlier this year that their Fiesta and Focus models will receive EcoBoost Hybrid engines as part of a comprehensive and compelling new line-up.

-The art of showing up fashionably late to a party has long been a way of showing off your social status, so we can’t really blame Ford for waiting until now to announce the widespread electrification of their range when every other manufacturer is well on their way.
+The art of showing up fashionably late to a party has long been a way of showing off your social status, so we can’t really blame Ford for waiting until now to announce the widespread electrification of their range.

 Both the Fiesta and Focus will feature mild-hybrid engines which aim to improve fuel efficiency while retaining the same powerful and responsive performance of the current models.